With over 1.943 hectares of fun and Magic, Disneyland Paris (DLP) is one of the most popular attractions in Europe.

 While It’s a Small World is preferred amongst determined Disney fans, it normally doesn’t have a long queue.

-It is a fantastic choice if you have a FastPass for a various Fantasyland destination and have some extra time left until their return window begins.
+It is a fantastic choice if you have a FastPass for various Fantasyland destinations and have some extra time left until their return window begins.

 Mad Hatter’s Tea Cups